 - Do you believe (by faith alone) that you need Jesus to save you?

 You will still fall into sin, but a real Christian cannot live in a continuous state of carnality and immaturity because He who began a good work in you will finish it

 God will watch over you with loving parental care because he loves you, and he desires your holiness and sanctification.
-When you become a Christian, you become God’s child and He who began a good work will be faithful to complete it.
+When you become a Christian, you become God’s child.
+He who began a good work will be faithful to complete it.